13th pension: Amount of the 13th pension

 Eligible recipients receive the pension regardless of how much they earn.
 The amount paid is the same for all beneficiaries.
-But the benefit is subject to a 9% deduction for health insurance, and – if the pension exceeds 2,500 PLN per month (or annual income exceeds 30,000 PLN) – additional 12% deduction for income tax (deducted from gross amount).
+The benefit is subject to a 9% deduction for health insurance; if the pension exceeds 2,500 PLN per month (or annual income exceeds 30,000 PLN), there is an additional 12% deduction for income tax (deducted from gross amount).

 Opinions

 Goal

 According to the legislator, the purpose of introducing the thirteenth pension was to provide financial support to retirees and disability pensioners, as well as to reduce social and economic inequalities.

 Positive

-It is automatically paid together with the April pension (no application required), making it a regular and predictable form of financial support for seniors—temporary, yet often strategically timed during a challenging period of the year.
+It is automatically paid together with the April pension (no application required), making it a regular and predictable form of financial support for seniors—temporary yet often strategically timed during a challenging period of the year.
 It helps mitigate the impact of inflation on retirees.

 Negative

 The pension is granted to all retirees and disability pensioners, regardless of the amount of their benefits.
 Critics point out that individuals with higher pensions receive the same support as those with the lowest benefits, which can be perceived as unfair.